 Also, if you enjoyed this post, please share with others on social media.
 It’s good karma. xo-Fran

-Fran is the author of the soon to be published (September 2016) New and Revised Edition of Digging Deep: Unearthing Your Creative Roots Through Gardening, which Andrew Weil, M.D., recommends as "a profound and inspiring book".
+Fran is the author of the highly-acclaimed book, Digging Deep: Unearthing Your Creative Roots Through Gardening, which Andrew Weil, M.D., recommends as "a profound and inspiring book."

-A graduate of the University of Chicago with Honors in Psychology, she is also a gardening and creativity expert, coach, speaker, and CBS radio news contributor.
+A graduate of the University of Chicago with Honors in Psychology, she is also a gardening and creativity expert, coach, inspirational speaker, CBS radio news gardening correspondent, and Huffington Post Contributor.